Essen2608/Maze-Runner/README.md

 # Maze-Runner
-A maze-solving GUI
+A maze-solving GUI.
-\n Request if you want to see the code.
+Request if you want to see the code.